kumpan/unikorn/content/web-page/2020-06-24-web-magic-sv.md

 ---
 shorttitle: Data Magic
-title: Web projects, migrations and requirements
+title: Webbprojekt, Migreringar & Kravställning för utveckling
 description: Unikorn Web is us helping you planning and setting up requirements for that new amazing web.
 Then we help migrate the old one.
 This is how we do it!
 canonical: https://www.unikorn.se/sv/webbanalys/
-path: /sv/webbanalys/
 language: sv
 original: /web-analytics/
+path: /sv/webbanalys/
 og_image:
   src: ../assets/og.png
   alt: Web projects